 Watch the Water at Cataract Falls

 Have you heard of Cataract Falls?
-Hike to this tranquil waterfall near Blind River, Ontario, for peaceful views of fall colours.
-The Falls are in Forks of the Credit Provincial Park, which is located just east of the Ontario-Manitoba border.
+Hike to this tranquil waterfall near Caledon, Ontario, for peaceful views of fall colours.
+The Falls are in Forks of the Credit Provincial Park, which is located west of Toronto.
 This area is known for rock escarpments and beautiful lakes a-plenty!

 See the Maple Trees of Mount Orford National Park